Young Featherstone Rovers duo depart amid club's financial issues including Australian ace

-Young Featherstone duo Oli Farrar & Australian ace Jayden Tanner have both departed the Championship club with immediate effect amid Rovers’ financial problems.
+Young duo Oli Farrar and Jayden Tanner have both departed Championship club Featherstone Rovers with immediate effect.

 Ex-Wakefield Trinity academy starlet Farrar linked up with Fev ahead of this season following his departure from Belle Vue.
 The 21-year-old had played just one senior game, as a loanee for Dewsbury Rams last term, before he joined Rovers.